yphil-dev/Emulsion/README.md

 ---

-## Why Emulsion?
+## What is Emulsion?

-Emulsion brings everything together in one beautiful, responsive frontend that just works.
+Emulsion is a frontend for your games ; It brings everything together in one beautiful, responsive frontend that just works.

 ### Key Features

 - **True Unification** - All your emulators, one elegant interface
-- **Lightning fast** - Thousands of games realy to launch under the second
+- **Fast** - Thousands of games realy to launch under the second
+- **Light** - Emulsion is not a gigantic cathedral that also does coffee like Launch Box or Retropie, or downright an operating system like Batocera 😉

+### Unique Features
+Only emulsion does it this way, look it up!

 - **Universal Input** - Keyboard, mouse, or any game controller
 - **Responsive UX** - Adapts perfectly to any screen size / orientation
 - **Flexible Storage** - Games across multiple drives?
 No problem!